As an Amazon Associate, I earn from qualifying purchases.

 fresh beets, a bowl of olive oil, and a bowl of sea salt on a white wooden board

-While the air fryer is preheating, you’ll want to peel and cut the beets.
-Cut the tops and root end off of the beets.
+For this particular recipe, you’ll want to peel and cut the beets while the air fryer is preheating.
+Cut the tops and root ends off the beets.
 Set the greens aside for salads (or for freezing).
-Use a sharp knife and peel the skin off.
+Use a sharp knife and cut the skin off.

-Depending on the size of the beets, you’ll want to cut each one in halves, quarters, or eighths.
+Depending on the size of the beets, you’ll want to cut them into halves, quarters, or eighths.
 Aim for pieces that are close in size so that they’ll roast evenly.

 Pro Tips/Recipe Notes